MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use-ai-suggested-contacts-teams.md

 The AI-suggested contacts in Microsoft Teams functionality is applicable for cases and support conversations in the Customer Service workspace and Omnichannel for Customer Service apps.

-For a case or a support conversation, **Teams chat (Preview)** appears in the app side pane on the right.
+For a case or a support conversation, **Teams chat** appears in the app side pane on the right.

 :::image type="content" source="media/teams-new-linked-chat.png" alt-text="New linked chat option in Teams.":::